robertchase/ergaleia/doc/config.md

 It is only necessary to include quotes around a string if it contains blanks.

 Valid values for `validator` are one of int, bool or file.
+If `validator` is not one of these values, it is assumed to be a dot-delimited string which can be resolved to a function using `import_by_path`.

 #### using _define_from_path
 ```